dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 Whenever a user submits his name and email, the data will be sent to formspree.io website and then formspree sends it back to your email with the details.

 Try to enter something and see if you receive the mail.
-For the first time you have to verify your email address.
+For the first time, you have to verify your email address.
 Then on you can receive mails without any hassle.

-This is the brief process of making a form in github pages website.
-What if you want to redirect users to a custom web page once they are done submitting the form on Jekyll blog or github pages website?
+This is the brief process of making a form in GitHub pages website.
+What if you want to redirect users to a custom web page once they are done submitting the form on Jekyll blog or GitHub pages website?

 ## Step 3: Custom thank-you page
 After the submission, users are redirected to a formspree thank you page by default.
 But if you want it to be your own custom thank you page then you can do so adding this code.